What on Earth is going on in the Universe?

 Homework is in on a Wednesday and goes out on a Thursday.
 Spellings go out on a Monday to be tested on a Friday.
 PE in Tuesday and adventure PE is Friday morning.

-In English, we are reading 'Street Child' by Berlie Doherty and our featured author, who has been proving very popular with the children, is Liz Pinchon.
-We have a selection of her 'Tom Gates' series books and children are welcome to loan these books and take these home to read.
+In English, we are reading 'The Midnight Fox' by Betsy Byars and our featured author, who has been proving very popular with the children, is Jeff Kinney.
+We have a selection of his 'Diary of a Whimpy Kid' series books and children are welcome to loan these books and take these home to read.

 Rights Respecting Article 28